Stop Overpaying for Flights: My Honest Guide to the Best Flight Search Engines

 - For the Spontaneous: Sign up for Going.
 Let the deals come to you and be ready to book when a stunning offer lands in your inbox.

-Pro Tip: Always search in an incognito or private browser window.
-While the evidence that sites raise prices based on your history is anecdotal, it costs you nothing to be safe and can save you from phantom price hikes.
+Pro Tip from a Travel Writer: Always search in an incognito or private browser window.
+While the evidence that sites raise prices based on your history is mixed, it costs you nothing to be safe.
+Also, clear your cookies or use a different browser if prices seem to jump unexpectedly.

 For most travelers, Google Flights is the perfect starting point.
-But to truly unlock the best deals, especially for international travel, you need a team of tools.
+But to truly unlock the best flight search engine deals, especially for international travel, you need a team of tools.
 Skyscanner for flexibility, Going for shockingly good alerts, and Aviasales/Jetradar for European and Asian expertise.

 Stop relying on just one website.
 Arm yourself with these tools, and you’ll not only save money—you’ll travel more.
-Looking for travel insurance?
-We got you covered, read our informative article on travel insurance.
+Safe travels!

+P.S.
 Where are you headed first?
-Let me know which tool found you the best deal!
+Let me know in the comments which tool found you the best deal!